 PCP: Page 1 of 2

 SECTION: Infection Control

-POLICY AND PROCEDURE: Standard and Universal Precautions Approved date:
+POLICY AND PROCEDURE: Universal Precautions Standard and Approved date: Approved by: Effective date: Revised date: Revised date:

 POLICY:

 Infection Control standards are practiced on site to minimize risk of disease transmission.
 Site personnel will apply the principles of "Standard Precautions" (CDC, 1996), used for all patients regardless of infection status.
 Standard precautions apply to blood, all body fluids, non-intact skin, and mucous membranes, which are treated as potentially infectious for HIV, HBV or HCV, and other bloodborne pathogens.
 "Universal precautions" refer to the OSHA mandated program that requires implementation of work practice controls, engineering controls, bloodborne pathogen orientation/education, and record keeping in healthcare facilities.